clareaulab/CARPNN/workflows/Boltz/README.md

 ## Large-scale Boltz Refolding Workflow

+This directory contains the workflow to run Boltz over a large number of binder-target pairs locally.

 Warning: Running Boltz locally require downloading the entirely of colabfold's database which is ~2TB in size and could take substantial amount of time

 ## tl;dr